 The dawn light looks into the train where, by now, our stomachs are fully awake.
-You could get quite fat on a Burmese train, tended by young girls and old men, the former carrying enormous baskets of snacks on their heads as they weave through the train, jumping between the carriages and riding smoothly through the jolts, their cargo intact.
+You could get quite fat on a Myanmar train, tended by young girls and old men, the former carrying enormous baskets of snacks on their heads as they weave through the train, jumping between the carriages and riding smoothly through the jolts, their cargo intact.

 Dawn makes you hungry, fortunately and I try most things, except the prawn fritters because… well, just because.
 I am soon left with a dirty plastic cup and a few stained napkins and the woman in front of me leans forward, smiling kindly and gesturing happily at the open window, which is clearly the intended destination for my small pile of rubbish.

 And then I am stuck, you see, because I am British, torn between my reluctance to litter and my fear of appearing impolite.
 I smile back and clutch my chest in a pathetic attempt to explain my love for the countryside beyond the window, which is growing hotter every second and is covered in rubbish anyway.